 It’s a chippy effect without the work!

-I tried a few different places in my living room to see where it fit best.
+I tried a few different places in my living room to see where they fit best.
 Staging furniture is so much fun!

 It ended up in my living room nestled between my recliner and my love seat.
 The perfect spot!